Computing Subset Vertex Covers in $H$-Free Graphs

-We now branch by considering all $O(n)$ options for choosing a vertex $w\in V\setminus (S\cup T)$ that satisfies one of the properties 1-3.
+We now first consider the possible situation where $S_{uv}$ will not contain some vertex $w\in W$.
+We branch by considering all $O(n)$ options for choosing such a vertex $w$.
 For each chosen vertex~$w$, we do as follows.
-We remove all its neighbours in $T$, and add them to $S$.
-By Claim~\ref{c-claim}, the remaining vertices in $T$ form an independent set.
+Let $T^w=N(w)\cap T'$ be the set of neighbours of $w$ in $T'$ (recall that $T'=T\setminus N(\{u,v\})$).
+So, all of the vertices of $T^w$ must belong to $S_{uv}$.
+By Claim~\ref{c-claim}, we find that $T'\setminus T^w$ does not contain two vertices from the same large connected component of $G[T']$.
+Hence, $T'\setminus T^w$ is an independent set.
 We delete any edge between two vertices from $V\setminus T$, so $V\setminus T$ becomes an independent set as well.
-It remains to compute, in polynomial time by K\"onig's Theorem, a minimum vertex cover in the resulting bipartite graph and add this vertex cover to $S$.
-For each branch, we store $S$.
-After processing all of the $O(n)$ branches, we keep a smallest $S$, which we denote by $S^*$.
+We now compute, in polynomial time by K\H{o}nig's Theorem, a minimum vertex cover in the resulting bipartite graph with partition classes $T'\setminus T^w$ and $V\setminus T$.
+We let $S^w_{uv}$ be the set that is the union of this vertex cover, $T^w$, and $(N\{u,v\}\cap T)$.
+By construction, $S^w_{uv}$ is a smallest vertex cover of $G$ that does not contain any vertex of $\{u,v,w\}$.
+After processing all of the $O(n)$ branches, we keep a smallest set $S^w_{uv}$, which we denote by~$S_{uv}^*$.

-We are left to compute a smallest $T$-vertex cover $S$ of $G$ over all $T$-vertex covers that contain every vertex from $V\setminus T$ that satisfy one of the properties~1--3.
-We do this as follows.
-First, we put all vertices from $V\setminus T$ that satisfy one of the three properties~1--3 to the solution $S$ that we are trying to construct.
-Let $G^*$ be the remaining graph.
-We do not need to put any vertex from any connected component of $G^*$ that contains no vertex from $T$ in $S$.